Flag of Alabama: Theories on origin

-No documentation in the legislative records indicates the flag was intended to commemorate the Confederacy.
+The inspiration for Alabama's flag is not known.
+Many have noted that the saltire was commonly used on flags of the Confederate States of America.
+No documentation in the legislative records indicates that the Alabama flag was intended to commemorate the Confederacy.
+Still, various people have asserted over the decades that the design was drawn from the Confederate battle flag.

 In 1900, the Montgomery Advertiser reported the flag was "a memory and a suggestion of the Confederate battle flag".
-In 1906, the Birmingham Age-Herald published a piece that stated the Alabama state flag "has no history woven into it".

-Within a few decades after the flag was adopted, several sources said that the design was drawn from the battle flag.
-Thomas M. Owen, the first director of the Alabama Department of Archives and History, wrote in 1915 that the flag bill's sponsor and the rest of the legislature had intended to "preserve, in permanent form, some of the more distinctive features of the Confederate battle flag".
+In 1906, a piece in the Birmingham Age-Herald made no specific connection between the Alabama flag and the Confederate battle flag, instead describing only the symbolic history of the St. Andrew's cross itself.
+In 1915, Thomas M. Owen, the first director of the Alabama Department of Archives and History, wrote that the flag bill's sponsor and the rest of the legislature had intended to "preserve, in permanent form, some of the more distinctive features of the Confederate battle flag".
 The authors of a 1917 article in National Geographic expressed their opinion that the Alabama flag was based on the Confederate battle flag.

-In 1924, Bell Allen Ross, a member of the Daughters of the Confederacy, said that John W.A.
-Sanford Jr. modeled his design of the Alabama flag on the battle flag used by his father, John W. A. Sanford commanding the Hilliard's Legion regiment.
-Sanford's design was meant to preserve some of the distinctive features of the Confederate battle flag, particularly the Saint Andrews Cross.
-Alabama Attorney General Don Siegelman's letter in 1987 also referenced that the flag was modeled after Sandford's 60th Alabama Infantry Regiment battle flag.
+In 1924, Bell Allen Ross, a member of the Daughters of the Confederacy, said that Rep. John W. A. Sanford Jr. modeled his design of the Alabama flag on the battle flag used by his father, John W. A. Sanford, while commanding the Hilliard's Legion regiment.
+She said Sanford's design was meant to preserve some of the distinctive features of the Confederate battle flag, particularly the Saint Andrew's Cross.

+In a 1987 letter, Alabama Attorney General Don Siegelman wrote that the flag was modeled after Sanford's 60th Alabama Infantry Regiment battle flag.

-Some commentators have interpreted the red saltire as a commemoration of Alabama's contributions to the Confederacy, since the flag was adopted during a period of promotion of the "Lost Cause" of the culture of the antebellum South.
+More recent commentators note that the Alabama flag was adopted during a period of promotion of the "Lost Cause" of the culture of the antebellum South.
 Other former Confederate slave states, beginning with Mississippi, and followed by Florida, had also adopted new state flags around the same time that they disenfranchised African Americans and passed laws establishing Jim Crow segregation.

 But other contemporary commentators, such as Steve Murray, Director of the Alabama Department of History and Archives, believe the origins of the flag are unclear.
 According to Murray, the flag's connections to the battle flag are thin and based on suppositions.
 Murray said, "I would conclude that if they were wanting to evoke the Confederate battle flag, they would have been more explicit about doing it either in the design which could have more closely resembled the Confederate flag."
-Murray also noted that Alabama may have wanted to approve a new state flag to prepare for an exposition in Atlanta, Georgia later that year.
+Murray also noted that Alabama may have wanted to approve a new state flag to prepare for an exposition in Atlanta, Georgia, later that year.

+It is possible that the Alabama flag is meant to resemble the cross of Burgundy flag used by the Spanish Empire.
+As is, both flags are nearly identical, and parts of Alabama were a Spanish colony.